Luis Palomino

-Luis Vicente Palomino (born October 9, 1980) is a Peruvian-American mixed martial artist and bare-knuckle fighter who is the current Lightweight and Welterweight champion for Bare Knuckle Fighting Championship, making him the first “double champ” in the BKFC.
-He also competed in the Lightweight division for the World Series of Fighting and Absolute Championship Berkut.
-In addition, he previously fought in the featherweight division.
+Luis Palomino (born October 9, 1980) is a Peruvian-American mixed martial artist and bare-knuckle fighter.
+He currently competes in the Bare Knuckle Fighting Championship (BKFC), where he is the Lightweight Champion and inaugural King of Streets Champion.
+Palomino is also a former BKFC Welterweight Champion, making him the first simultaneous two-division champion.
+He is a professional competitor since 2006, and has formerly competed for the Ultimate Fighting Championship (UFC), World Series of Fighting (WSOF), Bellator MMA and Absolute Championship Berkut.
+As of April 4 2025, he is tied at #7 in the BKFC men's pound-for-pound rankings.

-In 2009, Palomino fought for Bellator Fighting Championships, where he competed in their Featherweight Tournament.

 Mixed martial arts career

 Early career

-Palomino began his career with 3–0 record, in the Absolute Fighting Championship promotion, one of which being a victory over future The Ultimate Fighter 7 competitor Jeremy May via unanimous decision.
+Palomino began his career with a 3–0 record in the Absolute Fighting Championship promotion, including a victory over future The Ultimate Fighter 7 competitor Jeremy May via unanimous decision.

-Palomino's next six fights ended via KO/TKO, whether he won or lost.
-During this stretch, Palomino had a record of 4–2.

 In his final fight prior to joining Bellator, Palomino fought John Mahlow for the XFC Lightweight Championship, in a bout that was featured on the Inside MMA show.
-Palomino lost the fight via submission (rear naked choke) in the fifth round.
+Palomino lost the fight via submission following a rear-naked choke in the fifth round.

 Bellator Fighting Championships

 Palomino then joined Bellator to take part in their Bellator Season One: Featherweight Tournament.
 His opening round fight was against Estevan Payan at Bellator 1.
-Palomino was knocked down by Payan and almost submitted with a rear naked choke in the first round, but time expired before Payan could finish the fight.
-The next two rounds were regarded as difficult to score and this led to the verdict of a split decision (29–28, 28–29, 29–28) which didn't go Palomino's way.
+Palomino lost the bout via split decision.

 Despite his elimination from the featherweight tournament, Palomino stayed with the Bellator promotion and continued in the featherweight division.
 His opponent at Bellator 6 was Nick Gonzalez and Palomino defeated him via TKO (punches) in the second minute of the first round.

-Palomino next faced Troy Gerhart at Bellator 12 in a 150 lb bout and defeated him via unanimous decision (29–28, 29–28, 29–28).
+Palomino next faced Troy Gerhart at Bellator 12 in a 150lb bout and defeated him via unanimous decision (29–28, 29–28, 29–28).

 After the first season of Bellator ended, Palomino took a few fights outside of the promotion.
 Palomino lost his first fight to eventual The Ultimate Fighter winner Jonathan Brookins via submission (rear naked choke) in the second round.
 Palomino followed the loss up with two victories including wins over Rafael Dias by TKO and Jorge Masvidal via split decision.

 In his next Bellator appearance at Bellator 21, Palomino defeated Jose Figueroa via unanimous decision in a lightweight bout.

 Palomino then stayed with Bellator into the third season.
 His first fight of the season was against Yves Edwards at Bellator 24, which he lost via unanimous decision.